bangadang/stackIT/FS25/Dataengineering.md

 ## BaseX, XPath, XQuery

 ## Graph Databases
 These DB store entities and relationships between these entities.
 They consist of nodes and edges.
-A node is an instance of an object and has properties
+A node is an instance of an object and has properties (e.g. name).
+Edges have a directional significance and have a type describing the relationship (e.g. friend, married).
+The nodes are usually organized by relationships, which allow us to find interesting pattern

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTQzODQ5NjA1MSwtOTQxODc0MjA4LDE5Mz
+eyJoaXN0b3J5IjpbLTU4NDIzMzYxMywtOTQxODc0MjA4LDE5Mz
 gyNTg0OTUsLTk2NzY4NDI1OSw4NzkwNTcxNzcsNDQzMTMwOTU4
 LC0xOTA5ODIzNzYsLTc2NzU5MTg4Nyw2MzExNTU1MiwtMTQwMT
 k2OTI3Miw3NDA3MTIxNjYsMTcxMjI4MDU0OSwtMzkwODkyOCwy